atoy40/esemesejs/README.md

 ## Drivers
 the drivers folder contains modem driver code.
 To use a driver, add it to the devices array using the syntax "drivername:option".
 You can use :
-* gammu:sectionnumber : It use the gammu utility to send SMS, it can cover 99% of cases... the section number reflect the section configured in gammurc file.
+* gammu:sectionnumber : It use the gammu utility to send SMS, it can cover 99% of cases... the section number reflect the section configured in gammurc file for a particular modem.
 * at:device : This driver use the serial device directly, for unsupported gammu devices. device is a /dev/tty matching your modem.
-* fake:timeout : a fake modem, timeout (milliseconds) is the time needed to release the modem
+* fake:timeout : a fake modem, timeout (milliseconds) is the time used to simulate the message transmission
-* fakeerr:timeout : a fake modem generating errors.
+* fakeerr:timeout : a fake modem generating errors, timeout (milliseconds) is the time used to simulate the message transmission